Battlehooks/Battlehooks/README.md

 - 👋 Hi, I’m @Battlehooks
-I’m interested in Machine Learning and currently learning i.
+I’m interested in Machine Learning and currently learning one.
 You can reach me at rizkyk592@gmail.com